JulesssG/ADA-project/README.md

 * If one product has already bad review how many users give good review given that situation?
 * Are there users with repetitive behavior?
 Example to give a review only if the product is good.
 * Can find any correlation between the time and the grade of the review?
-* Is there any product which increase the grade of review?
+* Is there any product which increase the grade of review after the many bad reviews?

 ## Dataset